Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 It isn’t just the aperture that you need to be mindful of.
 The quality of the optical system is an essential feature to consider for high-definition, excellent contrast and crystal-clear views.
 You’ll discover two major kinds of binoculars at reputable stockists: the porro-prism and roof-prism.
 Choose the Porro-prism design for a reliable and affordable piece of kit, making sure that the lenses feature a coating and the glass is of decent quality (we can vouch for multi-coated optics and BaK-4 prisms).
 If you wear spectacles, we advise choosing binoculars that offer eye relief of at least 14 to 15mm.

-Whichever model you decide to go for there are plenty on the market to suit a variety of budgets, observing interests and level of skywatcher.
+Whichever model you decide to go for, there are plenty on the market to suit a variety of budgets, observing interests and abilities.

 How we test the best binoculars